webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Performs-Feats-of-Strength.md

 ---
 aliases:
-  - Performs Feats of Strength
+- "Performs Feats of Strength"
 tags:
 - Compendium/CSRD/en/Foci
 - Focus/Category/Striker-Combat
-title: Performs Feats of Strength
-collection: Foci
-kind: Compendium
 ---

 ## Performs Feats of Strength
 A muscled prodigy, you can haul incredible weight, hurl your body through the air, and punch through doors.